The Cape Fear Edge;

 become the next wave of teachers.

-In the same spirit all residents must complete at least two and one-half
+In the same spirit all residents must complete at least four

 hours of community service each week, and describe it during a house meeting.